With gas prices on the rise, it makes sense to try to save money when you can behind the wheel.

 It takes a bit of effort to plan your trips to cut down on driving time, but that’s exactly what you need to do to save gas money.

-Before you set off in, jot down a list and plan your route for maximum efficiency.
+Before you set off on your way, jot down a list and plan your route for maximum efficiency.
 If you can afford to wait, delay your trip a day or two if it means combining more trips could save you money down the road.

-If you can join a carpool to work, it can save you some real money.
+If you can join a carpool to work, it can save you some real money as well.

 Many cities have work shuttle initiatives to get people in and out of downtown areas.